 CBD oil must contain less than 0.3% THC to be considered federally legal, though there is still confusion over this in many parts of the country.
 From there, state and local laws must also be taken into account – check your local statutes to understand whether CBD oil is truly legal in your neck of the woods.

 To appease consumers in both markets, dispensaries in states like Colorado now stock tinctures of varying CBD-to-THC ratios, from 18:1 to 4:1 to 1:1.
 This provides buyers who benefit from both CBD and THC to have the best of both worlds and find a product tailored to their individual needs.

 Because industrial hemp naturally contains very little THC (0.3% or less), it remains the sole (legal) option for CBD production in any state without recreational or medical marijuana laws.
 This is a substantial bottleneck for CBD production in these states, for allowing a higher level of THC would naturally result in higher CBD levels and make the extraction process much more efficient.

 There is no definitive answer to how much THC is in CBD oil.
 It varies depending on a multitude of factors, from the science behind the plant to its current legal status at the state and local level to the trustworthiness and integrity of numerous manufacturers in an unregulated industry.
-When purchasing full spectrum CBD oil, always remember to do your research and choose a reputable source with a track record of satisfied customers.
+When purchasing full spectrum CBD oil or CBD capsules, always remember to do your research and choose a reputable source with a track record of satisfied customers.